 - Adrenal health and proper function are vital to proper manufacturing and release of testosterone.

 - Supports proper digestion and absorption of nutrients from foods, which is essential to health overall, including sperm health.

 Brief History of American Ginseng

-American ginseng is native to the eastern United States and Canada.
-Because of over harvesting of these native plants, American ginseng is now endangered.
+American ginseng is native to the Eastern United States and Canada.
+Because of over-harvesting of these native plants, American ginseng is now endangered.
 Never purchase an herbal product labeled “wild crafted” or “wild harvested” American ginseng.
 Be sure the product you choose is organically cultivated.

 Many Native American tribes have used American ginseng for hundreds to possibly thousands of years.
 Tribes that used American ginseng revered it as grandfather medicine, which simply means this plant is has big medicine.
 Tribes that used this herb include the Cherokee, Creek, Seminole, Delaware, Mohegan, Meskwaki, Iroquois, Ojibwa and Menominee.
-American ginseng has been used for a very long time, showing it strong and safe ability to heal.
-It is said that the Ojibwa were a tribe that was always sure to plant a seed of a new plant after harvesting one for medicinal use, this ensured that plant would never be at risk.
+American ginseng has been used for a very long time, showing its strong and safe ability to heal.
+It is said that the Ojibwa were a tribe that was always sure to plant a seed of a new plant after harvesting one for medicinal use; this ensured that plant would never be at risk.
 Today things are vastly different; this plant is struggling to grow in its native environment.

 Herbalist David Winston tells a story about his Cherokee grandfather who would add a bit of American ginseng to all of his formulas.
 When he asked his grandfather about this, his response was that it made everything work better.
 It is true that this is exactly what adaptogens do, they work to help regulate and support proper function of the body’s systems.

 Traditional Suggested Usage